MicheleCotrufo/pdf-renamer/README.md

 $ pdfrenamer 'path/to/target' -f "{YYYY} - {Aetal} - {J} - {T}"
 ```
 will produce filenames which start with the year of publication, followed by first initial and full last name of first author + et al. (if more authors are present), followed by the full
 journal name and the paper title.
-Note that *the tags are case sensitive*.
+Note that **the tags are case sensitive**.
-Other useful settings, MAX_LENGTH_AUTHORS and MAX_LENGTH_FILENAME, which set the maximum length allowed for the author information and the overall filename.
+Other useful settings are MAX_LENGTH_AUTHORS and MAX_LENGTH_FILENAME, which set the maximum lengths allowed for the author information and the overall filename, respectively.
-The values of all these settings can be specified together, e.g.
+The values of all these settings can be specified simultaneously, e.g.
 ```
 $ pdfrenamer 'path/to/target' -f "{YYYY} - {Aetal} - {J} - {T}" -max_length_authors 40 -max_length_filename 200
 ```